North Carolina Unsecured Promissory Note

 Create a legally conforming Unsecured Promissory Note for North Carolina that includes all required terms under North Carolina promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Unsecured Promissory Note as a professional PDF.

 North Carolina law governs promissory notes with specific usury limits and enforcement rules that shields both lending party and debtor.
-The usury limit in North Carolina is 8% maximum.
-Lenders have 3 years to file suit to collect on a promissory note in North Carolina.
+The usury limit in North Carolina is 16% on loans of $25,000 or less; 8% legal rate absent a written contract.
+Loans over $25,000 may set any agreed rate in writing..
+Lenders have 6 years to file suit to collect on a promissory note in North Carolina.
 North Carolina law requires 3 specific elements in a valid promissory note.

 North Carolina Promissory Note Requirements